openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 It is important that platform alerts can be clearly distinguished from user alerts because cluster admins want to ensure that:
 1. all alerts originating from platform components are dispatched to at least one default receiver which is owned by the admin team.
-2. they aren't notified about any user alert.
+2. they aren't notified about any user alert and focus on platform alerts.

 To this effect, CMO configures the Platform Prometheus instances with a new external label: `openshift_io_alert_source="platform"`.